 Perhaps the most important paper that emerged from this time was called at first 'Perspective and the Objectively Normative'.
 This paper contained good ideas that have only finally emerged in my publication record via 'Respect and the Reality of Apparent Reasons' and 'An Epistemic Non-Consequentialism'.

-I've posted two versions of this paper to the right, one from the end of 2010 and another from 2011 (written for Sosa's dissertation group), and another that I presented in Daniel Singer's seminar on epistemic normativity at the University of Pennsylvania on 4/14/14.
+I've posted three versions of this paper to the right, one from the end of 2010, another from 2011 (written for Sosa's dissertation group), and another that I presented in Daniel Singer's seminar on epistemic normativity at the University of Pennsylvania on 4/14/14.

 5/2011 to 12/2011: Buck-Passing, the Wrong-Kind of Reasons Problem, and Fittingness as a Weakly Normative Concept